Perl-Evozon/PearlBee/README.md

 <li>Email::Sender::Simple</li>
 <li>Template::Plugin::HTML::Strip</li>
 <li>You will need a MySQL server for the blog's database.</li>
 <li> You will need a SMTP Server for sending messages.
-Email are sent automatically byu PearlBee in different scenarios like adding a new user </li>
+Email are sent automatically by PearlBee in different scenarios like adding a new user </li>
 </ul>

 <h4>Installing / Updating perl modules</h4>